Skip to content

 Before Emma starts building her event in aanmelder.nl, she thinks through the following topics:

-• Participant groups: directors, department heads, and teachers (Group A), and teaching assistants and other staff (Group B).
+• Participant groups: Teachers, management, and department heads (group A), and teaching assistants and other staff members (group B).

-• Timeline: ticket sales start on July 16, 2025 and close right before the event on August 8, 2025.
-There is also an early bird discount: registrations before July 31 are cheaper; after that, each ticket increases by €2.
+• Timeline: Ticket sales start on July 16th and end just before the event on August 8th.
+There is also an early bird discount: registrations before July 31st are cheaper, after which the ticket price increases by €2.

 Registration form

-Participants first select their role using the question “I am registering as:”.
-Based on this answer, the correct ticket is automatically applied (Group A or Group B).
+Through the registration form, participants must first select their role via the question “I am registering as:”.
+Emma sets it up so that, depending on this answer, the correct ticket is automatically linked (group A or group B).

 For the reception, there is a separate question in the form.
-Only if a participant indicates they will attend the reception, an extra €10 ticket automatically appears in their shopping cart.
+Only if a participant indicates that he/she will attend the reception will an additional €10 ticket automatically appear in the shopping cart.

-This way, the form is dynamic, and participants only pay for the items relevant to them.
+This makes the form dynamic, and participants only pay for the elements that apply to them.

 Payments